ta-dadadada/fastapi-test/README.md

 ## Examine

-You can test easily if minikunbe.
+You can test easily if minikube.

 ```sh
 $ curl $(minikube service api-service --url)/health